NLnetLabs/routinator/source/glossary.rst

     digitally signed attestations.

   Trust Anchor (TA)
-    Each of five Regional Internet Registries (RIRs) publishes a trust anchor that includes all resources (a ‘0/0’ self-signed certificate).
+    Each of the five Regional Internet Registries (RIRs) publishes a trust anchor  that includes all resources (a ‘0/0’ self-signed X.509 CA certificate).
 They issue a child certificate containing all the resources that are held and managed by the RIR.
-In turn, child CAs can be issued to members containing the resources they hold.

   Trust Anchor Locator (TAL)
-    A trust anchor in the RPKI is represented by a self-signed X.509 CA certificate.
-The Trust Anchor Locator (TAL) is used to retrieve and verify the authenticity of a trust anchor.
-Specified in :rfc:`8630`, a TAL contains one or more URIs pointing to the root certificate, as well as the public key of the trust anchor in DER format, encoded in Base64.
+    The Trust Anchor Locator (TAL) is used to retrieve and verify the authenticity of a :term:`trust anchor <Trust Anchor (TA)>`.
+Specified in :rfc:`8630`, a TAL contains one or more URIs pointing to the RIR root certificate, as well as the public key of the trust anchor in DER format, encoded in Base64.
 The TAL is constant so long as the trust anchor's public key and its location do not change.

   Repository
     The RPKI repository system consists of multiple distributed and delegated